Jip-Hop/ubernerd/README.md

 ## Why call it ubernerd?
 That's what my girlfriend calls me when I can't stop thinking about this project.
 Coincidentally über (meaning "over", "above") expresses that this project is build on top of contai**nerd** and **nerd**ctl.

+## Development
+To automatically test the `ubernerd.sh` script, you may run `./test.sh`.
+It requires docker to be installed locally.